-South Carolinians have always had a fiercely independent spirit.
+South Carolinian’s have always had a fiercely independent spirit.
 However, we can’t be truly independent without the financial resources to meet the ever-rising costs of living.
-In today’s reality, a secure and independent future is out of reach for far too many South Carolinians.
+In today’s reality, a secure and independent future is out of reach for far too many South Carolinian’s.

-South Carolina is 50th worst in the nation when it comes to retirement savings.
-That’s no surprise when you consider that 70% of our workforce – around 1.25 million hard-working South Carolinians – do not have access to a retirement savings plan at work.
+South Carolina is the second worst in the nation when it comes to retirement savings.
+That’s no surprise when you consider that 70% of our workforce – around 1.25 million hard-working South Carolinian’s – do not have access to a retirement savings plan at work.
 Of course, we all start saving the day we start working through our Social Security, right?

 Social Security is a vital piece of the retirement puzzle, but it is not enough to depend on, The average Social Security benefits for a 65+ South Carolina family is under $20,000 a year, while these families on average spend over $21,000 a year on food, utilities, and healthcare alone.
 At this rate, half of all households will be unable to afford their basic needs in retirement, and many may need to rely on public assistance later in life.